engineersCode/facultydev1/participants.md

 ### Jesse Oldroyd

 Jesse is assistant professor of mathematics at West Virginia Wesleyan College.
+He teaches lower and upper division undergraduate mathematics courses, and recently started incorporating tools such as Jupyter notebooks in some courses, both for lecture notes and class activities.
+He is particularly interested in creating interactive materials that serve as "lab manuals" to illustrate and expand on concepts from lecture.

 ### Steve Singleton